beastlyx/gRPC-regOnOff/README.md

-# Borys Banaszkiewicz - SER316 Assignment 6
+# Borys Banaszkiewicz - Distributed System using gRPC

-# Description
+## Description
 This program is an implementation of a Distributed System using gRPC.
 There are 2 separate client classes implemented, Client and Client2.
 Client is not using a Registry and offers Joke, Echo, Encryption, Hometowns, and Billpay services.
 Joke has the functionality of either asking user to provide a joke or providing the user with a joke.
 Echo just echo's